Laksha1807/TechNestIntern-Data-Science/Task-3README.md

 - Passes input to the trained model
 - Displays the prediction: **"At Risk"** or **"Healthy"**

+###🧠 Behind the scenes:

+The model outputs 1 for "At risk of heart disease"

+And 0 for "Not at risk"

+This output is then displayed in plain, human-readable form on the web app UI as:

+✅ "The person is not likely to have heart disease."
+❗ "The person is likely to have heart disease."

 ---

 ## 🛠 Tech Stack